Clinical Trials Can Make Anyone a Hero

-As we mark Clinical Trial Awareness Day this month, it’s important to remember not only the value of human clinical research, but also the serious challenges it has faced.
+As we mark Clinical Trial Awareness Day in May, it’s important to remember not only the value of human clinical research, but also the serious challenges it has faced.
 Some of them are still with us at a time when we need new heroes.

 - Respect for Persons – Acknowledging autonomy and protecting those with diminished autonomy

 - Beneficence – Do no harm; maximize possible benefits and minimize possible harms

 - Justice – Fair treatment and distribution of benefits

 As a result, there is now increased oversight of clinical trials and many of the goals of the Belmont Report have been achieved.Today, volunteers in clinical trials are viewed more as equal partners in the research, fully informed of their rights, as well as of the potential benefits and risks of participating in such investigations.
 In addition, clinical research is conducted under a harmonized set of international rules and regulations intended to protect the safety and wellbeing of trial participants irrespective of where the trials are conducted in the world.